QuentinMaillard/Obsidian-Sapiens_Framework/README.md

 It can feel a bit annoying to create an index for each **Place**, but with templates it is made very easy, and the more you use the framework, the less you have to do it, as all **Spaces** and **Dimensions** are already in place —hopefully, these will move and change along your life, but you see what I mean.

+### The numbering
+The numbering is inspired by:
+- The Dewey system
+- Johnny Decimal

 The indexing and ordering of the **Foundation** is helped by the following numbering system:
 - **000** Space
 - **010 .** Dimension